yesiamrocks/cssanimation.io/README.md

 [![GSAP Support](https://img.shields.io/badge/Also%20Supports-GSAP%20Animations-88CE02?style=for-the-badge&logo=greensock&logoColor=white)](https://github.com/yesiamrocks/gsapanimation)

 **cssanimation** is a lightweight, modular CSS animation library built for front-end developers, creative coders, and UI ninjas.
-Get access to **A Rich Set of Ready-to-Use Animation Classes** (both pure CSS and GSAP-powered!) to bring your interfaces to life.
+Get access to **A Rich Set of Ready-to-Use Animation Classes** to bring your interfaces to life.
 From simple fades and zooms to dynamic letter effects and 3D transitions, we’ve got your motion design needs covered.

 You're in control.
 Just apply the [class names](https://yesiamrocks.github.io/cssanimation/cssanimation-demo.html) where you want them. **Zero setup.
 No JavaScript needed (unless you want GSAP).
 Just clean, reusable animations that "just work."**